Last Updated July 28th, 2020 at 02:57 pm by Lisa

-What if I told you that ravioli can be made without pasta dough and not boiled.
+What if I told you that these can be made without pasta dough and not boiled.
 Would you believe it?

 Heart-shaped lobster ravioli, what a sweet way to say I love you...

-If you knew it took forty minutes to make lobster ravioli with a dreamy lemon butter cream sauce, would that make you happy?
+- If you knew it took an hour to make lobster ravioli with a dreamy lemon buttercream sauce, would that make you happy?

 "You had me at Limoncello. 😉 I made these for date night with my boyfriend.
 I thought I might be getting in too deep with this recipe but your encouragement made me go for it!
 I am so glad I did, these were so delicious!
 I served these up with asparagus on the side and it was perfection.
 Fancy dinner, take that!"
 Allison